April 12, 2017

 "But then I'd sit and watch the next Uber driver come up and pick those kids up and take them off."

-After discovering the surprising charges to her PayPal account, the mother from North Texas reached out to Lyft to ask why they picked up her children, despite the fact that the company’s policy forbid the practice.
+After discovering the surprising charges to her PayPal account, the mother from North Texas reached out to Lyft to ask why they picked up her children, despite the fact that the company’s policy forbade the practice.
 According to her, Lyft informed her that they were not authorized to release that information.

-This issue becomes even more worrying when you tie in the recent lawsuit Sarah Milburn and her attorney, Charla Aldous, filed against Uber after Milburn’s driver ran a red light and was stuck by another vehicle, leaving Milburn a quadriplegic.
+This issue becomes even more worrying when you tie in the recent lawsuit Sarah Milburn and her attorney, Charla Aldous, filed against Uber after Milburn’s driver ran a red light and was struck by another vehicle, leaving Milburn a quadriplegic.
 During the investigation after the crash, it turned out that the driver wasn’t registered properly, and wasn’t even permitted to drive.
 According to Aldous, quality control is a major issue for the company.

 "Uber doesn't have direct contact with the drivers," said Aldous.
 "They insulate themselves from the hiring process so they can say if something like Sarah's accident happens, they can say 'oh, it's not our responsibility."